St3v3a/APIM-Samples/lindex/README.md

 - Uses APIM API endpoints and keys configured in `.env`
 - Uses models defined in `app.py` (these can be optionally moved to `.env`)
-- Processes documents from the `\data` folder and creates vector embeddings
+- Processes documents from the `\data` folder and creates vector embeddings  (add / remove content here)
 - Provides an interactive interface for asking questions about the processed documents
 - Maintains persistent vector storage for quick subsequent access

 ## Features